We've built a new set of tools to help you take control Try them now

 Fund Performance

-The Risks of Cryptocurrency
+The Risks of Bitcoin

-The majority of cryptocurrencies exist outside of the traditional regulatory environment.
+Bitcoin and other crypto currencies exist outside of the traditional financial regulatory environment, and the regulatory landscape continues to evolve.
 The lack of regulation and ability to hide transactions has meant that crypto currencies have and are being used by criminals to launder and transfer the proceeds of crime around the world.
 Some countries have banned their citizens from investing in or using crypto currencies as a result of these concerns.
-Some financial institutions refuse to interact with companies or individuals who operate in the cryptocurrency space due to Money Laundering concerns.
+Some financial institutions refuse to interact with companies or individuals who operate in the crypto currency space due to Anti Money Laundering concerns.
+There is a risk that crypto currencies become subject to increased regulation or financial institutions refuse to process transactions that originate from crypto currencies.
+This could reduce the value of the Fund.

-There is a risk that individuals are no longer sufficiently incentivised / rewarded to maintain their respective blockchains which will make it impossible to validate and verify transactions causing the network to disintegrate and subsequently causing the value of crypto currencies to fall.
+The blockchains upon which Bitcoin and other crypto currencies sit are operated and maintained by individuals who are compensated through transaction fees and / or the issuance of new coins / tokens.
+There is a risk that individuals are no longer incentivised to maintain their respective blockchains which will make it impossible to validate and verify transactions causing the network to disintegrate and subsequently causing the value of the Fund to fall.

 The value of cryptocurrencies is predicated on them becoming increasingly accepted and recognised as a store of value and / or currency that can be used for transactions.
 We are still very early into the life span and journey of crypto assets and therefore there is a chance that the current investment hypothesis does not prove correct and market adoption wanes rather than grows, reducing the demand for cryptocurrencies and the assets that the fund invests in.